The Parish of South Lafford

 -

-St. Mary and All Saints, Swarby open daily during daylight hours
+St. Mary and All Saints, Swarby open daily 10am to 3pm.

 -